JulianChia/COVID19CaseMonitor/README.md

  1. Clone / download this repository into a directory.

- 2. Open a terminal and go to the same directory of step 1 and type:
+ 2. Open a terminal and go to the same directory as used in step 1 and type:

     `$ python3.6 covid19_case_management.py`

-The program will generate a `.gif` animation file according to the confirmed and discharged case histories given in the files `Cases_Confirmed.txt`  and `Cases_Discharged.txt`.
+The program will generate a `.gif` animation file of the confirmed and discharged case histories given in the files `Cases_Confirmed.txt`  and `Cases_Discharged.txt`.

 ### Remarks